chau-bao-long/dotfiles/README.md

 $ sudo rpm --import http://opensource.wandisco.com/RPM-GPG-KEY-WANdisco
 $ sudo yum install git
 ```
-### Install Terminal & Setup font
+### Install Terminal & Setup Font
-On MacOS, we can install iTerm2 for the main terminal
+- On MacOS, we can install iTerm2 for the main terminal
-On Linux, we can install URXVT, Xterm or Konsole for the main terminal
+- On Linux, we can install URXVT, Xterm or Konsole for the main terminal
+- Setup start command of terminal as `zsh -c ranger` in order to open terminal along with ranger
-After setup font and terminal successfully on system, remember to change font on terminal to one of powerline-based font.
+- After setup font and terminal successfully on system, remember to change font on terminal to one of powerline-based font.